 Enable this option if your FTP server supports active mode and you want this mode to be used for file transfers.

-After you finish with all the settings, click Ok to close the pop-up and save or discard the changes.
-These settings will be used for new created tasks.
+After you finished with all the settings, click OK to close the pop-up and apply them for the current backup task only.